 Step #4.
 Your boardroom table is your anchor

 It’s more than just the physical appearance and placement of your boardroom table.
 Sure, a modern-looking table is easy on the eyes, but its functionality is what will make the room as a whole more usable.

 Step #5.
 The power play

 Complete technology integration is the end goal for any modern office.
-BUT, adding more power for all types of office technology is a great play for a more flexible boardroom.
+Adding more power for all types of office technology is a great play for a more flexible boardroom.